 # What is SYMMIO?

-Symmio is a trustless hybrid (combining on and off-chain) clearing house acting as communication, settlement & clearing layer for permissionless derivatives; without relying on traditional liquidity pools or order books.
-Instead of trading against a pool, you trade directly against professional market makers (called [**solvers**](https://docs.symm.io/getting-started/glossary-of-terms)) who lock up collateral to guarantee the trade.
+Symmio is a trustless, hybrid (combining on and off-chain) clearing house: the communication, settlement, and clearing layer for permissionless derivatives.
+It has no liquidity pools and no order book.
+Instead of trading against a pool, you trade directly against professional market makers called *solvers*, who lock collateral to back every trade.
+Pricing runs off-chain for speed; collateral, positions, and settlement live on-chain.
 It's peer-to-peer derivatives, settled on-chain.

 {% hint style="success" %}